Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### File path

-The path of entry encoded by UTF-8.
+The path of entry is encoded by UTF-8.
 The / is used as a path separator.
 Paths should not contain / at the leading or trailing.
 Decoders should ignore them even if they contain a leading or trailing /.